 Besides selling your digital dossier, using your behavior to train their machines, Cyber-Sirens recycle your data, feeding it back to you as enticing bits of clickable bait.
 The whole cycle drones on to the beat of refine and repeat.

-“Virtually everything Google does revolves around data collection and data personalization”11
+“Virtually everything Google does revolves around data collection and data personalization” 13

-When Eric Schmidt said that using Google is the best way to evade the NSA, I nearly fell out of my chair.12 This statement seems particularly twisted when you consider that Google is in bed with American Foreign Affairs and a de facto arm of the military-intelligence complex.
+When Eric Schmidt said that using Google is the best way to evade the NSA, I nearly fell out of my chair.14 This statement seems particularly twisted when you consider the fact that Google is bed-partners with American Foreign Affairs and a de facto arm of the military-intelligence complex.